FriesW/AfterEffects-Comp-Resizer/README.md

   * The script does make an entry in the undo history, so one ctrl-z *should* undo everything.

 ## Limitations/Warnings
 The script was developed until it met my requirements.
 After that I stopped development, and I have not used the script since.
 As of such, testing is very sparse, and some features or uses may not produce desired results.
+It has been run in CS6, and it is unknown if it works in other versions.
 Following is a list of known limitations.

 * Clipboard Content
   * Script leverages the clipboard, and thus will overwrite anything on it and leave it with unknown items.